 And in those two words, though their significance was not fully appreciated at the time, the racketeering and organised crime machine that ran boxing, in the mafia guise with we most associate the phrase, began to unravel.
 It would take enormous courage from those same ‘regular Joes’ that LaMotta felt such contempt for, but the world he had inhabited, alongside illustrious greats like Ike Williams, Rocky Graziano and Joe Louis, would finally be dismantled.

 Until then, LaMotta and the world of championship boxing in America in the post war period, and possibly as late as Sonny Liston’s fight with Cassius Clay (Muhammad Ali) in 1964, was governed by the Mob.

 Few refused the offers or were able to prevail without their good will.
-LaMotta’s great nemesis Sugar Ray Robinson was a singular example.
-Though even he, with middle age approaching and with unpaid tax bills mounting, was forced to smile and dance to order in the end.
+LaMotta’s great nemesis Sugar Ray Robinson a singular example.
+Though even he, with middle age approaching and unpaid tax bills mounting, was forced to smile and dance to order in the end.

 In 1947, Jake ‘threw’ a fight with Billy Fox.

-He did it because the reward for doing so, a shot at the title, was the offer he couldn’t refuse.
+He did it because the reward for doing so, a shot at the title, really was the offer he couldn’t refuse.